Tottenham Hale station: 20th century

-In 1961 the link from Tottenham South Junction to the Tottenham and Hampstead Line was closed.
+In 1963, the link from Tottenham South Junction to the Tottenham and Hampstead Line was closed to passengers, with the end of services to/from Palace Gates via Seven Sisters.

-On 14 July 1967 planning permission was granted for the addition of the London Underground Victoria line station.
+On 14 July 1967, planning permission was granted for the addition of the London Underground Victoria line station.
 The station was renamed Tottenham Hale on 1 September 1968, when it became an interchange station with London Underground on the opening of the first stage of the Victoria line.

 The Lea Valley line between Copper Mill Junction and Cheshunt was electrified at 25 kV in 1969.
 Many of the private goods sidings were removed at this time.
-Prior to electrification, between 1958 and 1969 passenger services between Cheshunt and London Liverpool Street through Tottenham Hale were normally operated by Class 125 diesel multiple units (which had been purpose-built for the line).
+Prior to electrification, between 1958 and 1969, passenger services between Cheshunt and London Liverpool Street through Tottenham Hale were normally operated by Class 125 diesel multiple units (which had been purpose-built for the line).

 When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Railways.
+The line southwards via Lea Bridge to Stratford (used by the by now peak-hour only North Woolwich trains) lost its regular remaining advertised service in July 1985, with the closure of Lea Bridge station.

 In the late 1990s, at the same time as the Stansted Express service to Stansted Airport was started, the British Rail station at Tottenham Hale was totally rebuilt; the Underground station was revamped at the same time.
-None of the original Victorian station now exists.
+None of the original Victorian station buildings now exist.

-With the privatisation of the UK's railways in 1994 operation of the station was initially allocated to a business unit which succeeded the old British Railways structure before being taken over by West Anglia Great Northern (WAGN) in January 1997.
+With the privatisation of the UK's railways in 1994, operation of the station was initially allocated to a business unit which succeeded the old British Railways structure before being taken over by West Anglia Great Northern (WAGN) in January 1997.

 21st century

 Initially owned by Prism Rail, National Express took over operation in July 2000.
 In 1994 responsibility for the operational infrastructure passed to Railtrack.

 In August 2002 signalling control was transferred to the Liverpool Street Integrated Electronic Control Centre (IECC).

-The WAGN franchise was replaced in 2004 by One, this was renamed National Express East Anglia.
+The WAGN franchise was replaced in 2004 by One; this was renamed National Express East Anglia.

 The following year, following financial difficulties, Railtrack was superseded by Network Rail.

 From 11 December 2005, a new service to and from Stratford reintroduced a direct passenger connection between Tottenham Hale and Stratford via the mainly freight line across Walthamstow Marshes.
-For many years the only service on this route had been a parliamentary "ghost train" to Enfield Town via Stratford operated to save lengthy closure (to passenger) procedures.
+For many years, the only service on this route had been a parliamentary "ghost train" to Enfield Town via Stratford operated to save lengthy closure (to passengers) procedures.
+The intermediate station at Lea Bridge on this route was reopened to passengers in May 2016, some three decades after it had previously closed.

 In February 2012 operation of the station changed once again, with Greater Anglia taking over the franchise.